RosieTrainor/BookShelf/README.md

 Autocomplete: Authocomplete on book and author fields on the form with previously entered information.
 This would reduce dupilcates through misspelling, and improve the user experience as they wouldn't have to type everything out, or if they forgot a name.

 Search function: Users can search for reviews about a book or author.

+Other improvements:
+-- Change favicon to something simpler so it is more easily seen.
+-- Add extra validation to books/authors.

 ## Database Design and ERD